gryan12/simple-fx-player/README.md

 # simple-fx-player
-simple music player, experimenting with javafx
+ongoing project to make a simple music player, experimenting with javafx.

 This is a simple wav player that was made as a learning exercise / experiment with javafx.